la2050/archive/_projects/2014/our-skid-row-community-design-studio.md

   Which area(s) of LA does your project benefit?:
     - Central LA
-  Does your project impact Los Angeles County?: 'No'
+  Does your project impact Los Angeles County?: 'No' How will your project impact the LA2050 “Create” metrics?:
+    - Employment in creative industries
+    - Arts establishments per capita
+    - Federal research grant funding
+    - Jobs per capita
+    - Number of high-growth startups
+    - Venture capital investment
+    - >-
+      Percentage of graduates from local higher education institutions that remain in LA County 5 years after graduating (Dream Metric)
+    - >-
+      Unemployment rates (and opportunities) for the formerly incarcerated (Dream Metric)
   impact_metrics: >-
     Our Skid Row will create 3 new employment opportunities in the community design field, with at least one position for local residents.
 This will be